izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 as before.

 In this chapter, we have provided five different but related proofs that the upper bound on QLF is $3+2\sqrt{2}$.
+Each of these have the potential to be interesting in their own right.